hisekaldma/Polyhymnia/documentation/index.md

     C4 Eb5 F2 Ab3

-Octaves are numbered the way they are in most MIDI software, where middle C is C3.
-This means that the lowest octave is -2, and the highest octave is 8.
+Octaves are numbered as they are in most MIDI software, so middle C is C3.
+The lowest octave is -2, and the highest octave is 8.

 ### Chords
 A chord is a set of three or more notes played together.
 They are based on a root note, and can be major (`M`), minor (`m`), diminished (`dim`), augmented (`aug`), or dominant (`dom`).